Ready to staircase?

 EWS1 certification requires a new assessment of the building by a qualified, independent professional to establish if the external wall system meets the new fire risk standards, or whether remedial work is needed.

-If you’re happy you have gathered all the information required to proceed, complete our staircasing application form.
+If you’re happy you have gathered all the information required to proceed, complete our staircasing instruction form.

 You’ll need to complete the form in one session.
 There is not an option to save as you progress.